 Trump’s signing of Executive Order 14838 comes after more than two seasons of Saturday Night Live attacking the current President.

-“In all my years of watching SNL, they’ve always mocked the current President in some way or another, but with Trump it’s a totally different ball game; they are actually trying to get him impeached and take down his administration piece by piece,” Paul Horner, a senior political analyst at CNN said.
-“I can see why he would want the show cancelled.”
+“In all my years of watching SNL, they’ve always mocked the current President in some way or another, but with Trump it’s a totally different ball game; they are actually trying to get him impeached and take down his administration piece by piece,” Paul Horner, a senior political analyst for Fox News said.
+“I can see why he would want the show cancelled; but just a reminder to all those people out there trying to get Trump impeached, if you do, then you have Vice President Mike Pence to deal with, and he’s just the same as Trump, but business as usual in Washington – think about it.”

 Lorne Michaels, who created Saturday Night Live, which premiered on NBC in 1975, told reporters he was concerned if the show had gone too far in mocking Trump.